dhrutibhudia97/Battleship-Game/README.md

 This game varies slightly by firstly being 1-player so the user is just guessing where the computer's ships are.
 The different symbols on the board represent the different states the locations on the board can be in.

-- Initially, the board is printed, and all positions are filled with "o" which represents an empty space that can be hit.
+- Initially, the board is printed, and all positions are filled with "o" which represents a space that can be hit.
 - Once the users guess a valid row and column number, this coordinate on the board is checked to see if that position is empty in which case the "o" turns to "-" representing a wrong guess.
 - If the location they hit has a ship the "o" turns into "x" which represents a ship that has been hit.
 - To win this game the user needs to hit all 5 computer ships and get 5 "x" on their board before their 20 turns are finished.